ExitValue.ai

 EV-transition exposure is the single biggest secular headwind.
 Powertrain, exhaust, and traditional ICE-specific SKUs face long-term volume decline.
 Buyers increasingly want to see the SKU mix and product-line analysis broken down by ICE-only versus universal/EV-applicable.

 OEM customer concentration kills multiples in the Tier 1/Tier 2 supplier world.
-A supplier with 60% of revenue from one OEM program will trade at a discount even with strong margins, because program-end risk is real.
+A supplier with a percent-of-revenue figure from one OEM program will trade at a discount even with strong margins, because program-end risk is real.
 Online competition (RockAuto, Amazon) compresses retail margins in the DIY channel and is a recurring diligence concern.
-Working-capital intensity — high inventory, slow turn, accounts-receivable on commercial accounts — caps the multiple buyers will pay.
+Working-capital intensity, high inventory, slow turn, accounts-receivable on commercial accounts, caps the multiple buyers will pay.

 Frequently Asked Questions